 Why Would You Keep Rabbits Away?

-Anyone who tills the soil regards the rabbit as more than a cute threat to the carrot patch.
+Anyone who tills the soil regards the rabbit as more than just a cute threat to the carrot patch.
 This long-eared animal possesses a voracious appetite for all kinds of fresh vegetation—woody plants, perennials, annuals, vegetables, and berries.
-In fact, a menu of rabbit favorites is so ridiculously long that it’s easier to list the few plants they don’t enjoy.
+In fact, a menu of rabbit favorites is so ridiculously long that it’s easier to list the few plants that they don’t enjoy.

 You can check our tips for keeping your plants safe from rabbits, but try to regard rabbits as Beatrix Potter did—part of a peaceful, pastoral landscape.
 Then protect the plants that you and the bunnies really love, and don’t worry about the rest.

 How to Identify Rabbits in your Garden

 Of the nine species of North American cottontail rabbits, it’s the eastern cottontail (Sylvilagus floridanus) that is our most abundant and annoying.
 Ranging from Boston to Boulder and south into Mexico, this bunny-about-town is rarely found in forests; preferring instead brushy fence rows, field edges, brush piles, and—you guessed it—landscaped backyards.
 Its fondness for flowers, vegetables, bark, and bulbs often results in pruned peppers and clipped cosmos.